Prison on Fire – Life Sentence

 Prison on Fire – Life Sentence is a 2001 Hong Kong crime thriller film directed by Edmond Yuen and starring Ben Wong, Iris Wong, Tommy Wong, William Ho, Lee Wai-kei, Chapman To and Bill Lung.
 Despite the title, this film is not related to the 1987 film Prison on Fire and its 1991 sequel.

 Plot

-A group of prisoners were doing a variety of activities on the courtyard.
-Big Fool (William Ho) and Crazy Bill (Tommy Wong) were playing basketball where Bill kicks the ball towards Tung (Ben Wong), who kicks it away.
+A group of prisoners were doing a variety of activities in the courtyard.
+Big Fool (William Ho) and Crazy Bill (Tommy Wong) are playing basketball and Bill kicks the ball towards Tung (Ben Wong), who kicks it away.
 Bill felt humiliated by it and stars a fight with Tung where Tung ends out hospitalized.
 During hospitalization, Tung thinks about the time when his family moved to another house and opened a food stall nearby.
 However, their stall was burnt by triad leader Sing (Bill Lung), who constantly bullies Tung's family and also raped Tung's girlfriend, Sau (Iris Wong).
 Unable to tolerate Sing's bullying, Tung kills Sing by chopping him to death, which leads Tung to being imprisoned.